Quantum computing will change information technology in a way that we have never seen before.

 Deployment of post-quantum cryptography should happen as soon as possible - not only to be prepared when large scale universal quantum computers become a reality but also to protect the data currently encrypted with standard algorithms from being decrypted in the future.

 Many different companies have already started to experiment with post-quantum cryptography in their applications.
-We at Tutanota have started a project to use quantum-secure algorithms together with conventional algorithms for our encrypted emails and calendars.
+We at Tutanota are pioneering at using quantum-secure algorithms together with conventional algorithms for our encrypted emails and calendars.

 As cryptography expert Lyubashevsky says: "If you really have sensitive data, do it now, migrate yourself."

 As quantum resistant algorithms are fairly new and their security has not been sufficiently proven, we cannot just replace our current cryptographic algorithms with them.
 It might still happen that somebody comes up with an attack running on a conventional or a quantum computer that breaks the algorithm we have chosen.
 Therefore, post-quantum and conventional algorithms have to be combined in a hybrid approach.
-This is particularly challenging as Tutanota must still efficiently run on mobile devices with less computing power.
+This is particularly challenging as Tutanota must still efficiently run on mobile devices, even when having lower computing power.